-This Quickstart guide will show you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
-Before starting, you’ll need to have Compose installed.
+This Quickstart guide shows you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
+Before starting, install Compose.

 Dockerfile.
 To begin with, the

 FROM ruby:2.5 RUN apt-get update -qq && apt-get install -y nodejs postgresql-client WORKDIR /myapp COPY Gemfile /myapp/Gemfile COPY Gemfile.lock /myapp/Gemfile.lock RUN bundle install COPY . /myapp # Add a script to be executed every time the container starts.
 COPY entrypoint.sh /usr/bin/ RUN chmod +x /usr/bin/entrypoint.sh ENTRYPOINT ["entrypoint.sh"] EXPOSE 3000 # Start the main process.
 CMD ["rails", "server", "-b", "0.0.0.0"]

 That’ll put your application code inside an image that builds a container with Ruby, Bundler and all your dependencies inside it.
 For more information on how to write Dockerfiles, see the Docker user guide and the Dockerfile reference.

 Gemfile which just loads Rails.
 It’ll be overwritten

 in a moment by